To All Awards

 Payment FAQ

 Can I submit more entries after paying?
 Yes.
-In My Entries, you will have the opportunity to submit additional entries even if others already entered have been paid.
+In Awards Entries, you will have the opportunity to submit additional entries even if others already entered have been paid.
 This will simply generate a new confirmation email when you complete your entries with payment.

 I want to change something after I've paid.
 What do I do?
 Once an entry is paid, you cannot change the category, entry title, entry format, winner's information, description of entry, or creative credits.
-A paid entry is final, so check it carefully before proceeding to the payment fields.
+A paid entry is final, so check it carefully before proceeding to the payment field.
 If chosen as a winner, you will be given a small window of time to add or edit information.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.